Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 You can see these WARN messages with alert Collectord reports warnings or errors in Splunk.

-Also you will know if logs are getting throttled with the alert Warning: Increasing lag between event time and indexing time in container logs, where we compare _time of event to the _indextime of event, and see if the lag is growing.
+You will also know if logs are getting throttled with the alert Warning: Increasing lag between event time and indexing time in container logs, where we compare the _time of the event to the _indextime of the event and see if the lag is growing.

 Time correction

-Similarly to thruput you can configure events that you believe are too old or too new to be forwarded to Splunk.
-Under section [general] in configuration you can find two keys tooOldEvents and tooNewEvents which you can set to durations.
-For example
+Similar to throughput, you can configure events that you believe are too old or too new to be forwarded to Splunk.
+Under section [general] in the configuration, you can find two keys tooOldEvents and tooNewEvents which you can set to durations.
+For example:

 [general]